 All student activities associated with the curriculum, especially while students are completing clinical rotations, will be educational in nature.
-Students will not receive any monetary remuneration during this educational experience, nor will the student be substituted for hired staff personnel within the clinical institution, in the capacity of a surgical technologist.
-Students are not paid for the learning experiences.
-Clinical Internships are not a requirement of the Surgical Technology degree requirement.
+Accreditation Standards do not prohibit paid clinical experience for students enrolled in CAAHEP-accredited surgical technology programs.
+Students will not be substituted for staff personnel within the clinical institution in the capacity of a surgical technologist.

+Clinical Internships are not a requirement of the Surgical Technology degree.
 Students who choose to accept an internship with a local facility will hold a separate obligation with that employer.
 Students are reminded that employment outside of program hours should not interfere with student educational requirements.